bcgov/platform-services-edb-template/docs/service-definition.md

 ### Features & Functions

 The EnterpriseDB (EDB) service is provided as one of the Shared Services on the BC Gov's DevOps OpenShift 4 Platform.
 This service enables product teams to use the EnterpriseDB version of PostgreSQL to create HA database instances in their app.
 The service is enabled by an operator built by EDB and installed in OCP 4 Silver cluster, which can be used to install and add HA capabilities to the instances of Postgres in various namespaces.

 You can find further information on the operator's features and functionality here: https://docs.enterprisedb.io/cloud-native-postgresql

 Associated with the operator is the RemoteDBA (RDBA) support service offered by the EnterpriseDB vendor under a separate license.
 The Enterprise DB's RDBA team assist the Platform Services Team with providing support for the EDB operator and can also provide support for database clusters belonging to the product teams which have purchased a license for their service.

 ### Eligibility & Prerequisites

 This service is currently offered to BC Government development teams building cloud native applications on the OpenShift 4 Platform.
 The EnterpriseDB Service is available to all the product teams **who have purchased a license from the EnterpriseDB vendor**.

 Those without a license can use the operator to build a database cluster to test, which will operate for 30 days.
 If there is no license added to the database cluster before the end of the 30 period, the operator will no longer perform work on the database pods.
 This means that the database version will not be updated, and new pods will not automatically spin up to join the cluster if necessary.
 Please see EDB's documentation for more details about what may happen to an operator-built database without a license after the trial period has expired.

 ### How to Request

-Teams do not need to request anything from the platform team in order to make use of this operator.
 Licenses are required in order to ensure that your database maintains its HA status after 30 days.
 If a team wishes to purchase a license, they should contact [Olena Mitovska](mailto:olena.mitovska@gov.bc.ca) in order to discuss options - licenses are purchased collectively for ease of administration.

+The operator is something that teams are able to install and maintain on their own namespaces, requiring no assistance from the Platform Team.
+However, as a prerequisite to installation, a particular object (called an `operator-group`) must be created on the team's namespace using elevated privileges.
+When your team contacts Olena to discuss license options, she will also discuss how to have an `operator-group` created for you on the relevant namespaces.

 ### Availability